VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 [Grammar-Kit IntelliJ plugin](https://plugins.jetbrains.com/plugin/6606-grammar-kit) can be used instead of Gradle plugin to manually generate grammar and lexer code from `.bnf` and `.flex` files.

+[Kotlin plugin](https://plugins.jetbrains.com/plugin/6954-kotlin) will be useful for editing certain parts of UI, esp. dialogs.

 When running IntelliJ instance with a plugin loaded then [PsiViewer IntelliJ plugin](https://plugins.jetbrains.com/plugin/227-psiviewer) can be helpful to see parsing result on the `machete` file.